David-Lor/action-template-repository-find-children/README.md

 # "Find GitHub Template Repository Children" GitHub Action

-A GitHub action for finding which repositories, under a single user/organization, are using a certain template.
+A GitHub action for finding which repositories, under a single user/organization, are using a certain template (owned by the same user/organization).

 ## Background